gvwilson/sensibleadventures/iffy/iffy.md

 "Thank you, Captain Ng.
 The government appreciates your service.
-And you, Mister Wales," he continued, looking directly at the American for the first time.
+And you, Mister Wales," he continued, looking directly at the 'Merican for the first time.
 "Will you be happy to help too?"

 Wales never got to answer.